College of Engineering Diversity Contacts

 Support for graduate programs and research experiences for undergraduates comes from the Office of the Vice President for Research and the Graduate College as well as from significant federal grants.
 Other support comes form corporate and alumni giving.
 Campus partners include the Carver College of Medicine, the College of Public Health, the College of Liberal Arts and Sciences, the College of Education, and the Center for Diversity and Enrichment.

-Signature programs within the College of Engineering which support graduate students include the Ethnic Inclusion Effort for Iowa Engineering and Women in Science in Engineering which provide opportunities for graduate professional development.
-In addition, the college is a diversity leader as a part of the University Center for Exemplary Mentoring, supported by the Alfred P. Sloan Foundation and as a member of The National GEM Consortium
+Signature programs within the College of Engineering which support graduate students include the Women in Science in Engineering program which provides opportunities for graduate professional development.
+In addition, the college is a member of The National GEM Consortium.